ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 #### Other osu! links

-The URL from the address bar in your web browser should be used when linking to other osu! web pages.
+The URL from the address bar of your web browser should be copied as it is when linking to other osu! web pages.
 The `https://osu.ppy.sh` part of the URL must be kept.

 ##### User profiles